kwarrenhall/Pizza/README.md

 ## setup
-The application can be installed by cloning the project from GitHub.
+The application can be installed by cloning the project from GitHub, or at http://kwarrenhall.github.io/Pizza/.

 ## Technology used:
 Application: JavaScript, jQuery, HTML5, CSS3